jumpinjackie/mapguide/Tools/JenkinsCI/readme.txt

 =================

 * Currently configured for MGOS 2.5 and FDO 3.8, adjust these version numbers as necessary
+* Will need to revisit for MGOS 2.6 and FDO 3.9 as we'll be moving to VS2012.
+Fortunately, building with free MS tools is *much* simpler in VS2012.

 C:\apache-ant-1.8.3     [extracted location of apache ant v1.8.3] C:\builds               [all build artifacts produced by Jenkins will be here]